jaquilino/jaquilino.github.io/_posts/2023-01-20-arbitrary-precision.markdown

 in the computer (or more precisely, in the CPU)?
 It rolls over to 0, resetting the range.

-This is similar the index number representing the day of the week.
+This is similar to the index number representing the day of the week.
 The index can range in possible values from 0 (the beginning day of the week, often Sunday) to 6 (the last day of the week).